How to cut squash: a culinary karate class

 To dissect the beast, equip yourself like a surgeon.
 Your instruments of choice for the big operation?
 A chef’s knife (and not one you haven’t had sharpened since 1989), a veggie peeler (the kind where the handle lines up with the blade) and a tablespoon (that you’d use to eat soup).

-- Again with your knife, cut the squash in half lengthwise (that’s the opposite of widthwise, in case you were wondering).
+2. Again with your knife, cut the squash in half lengthwise.

 3 different ways to cook your squash